Are Artificial Sweeteners Bad for You?

 - Try not to get your kids consuming diet products

-- Stevia or monk fruit may be your best bet if you need to use a sugar substitute.
+- Stevia, monk fruit or Swerve may be your best bet if you need to use a sugar substitute.
 But they keep in mind they are new to the market and have not been well studied.
 As noted above, some studies are suggesting stevia has a negative effect on gut bacteria.
 Stay tuned for more research.

 I’d love to hear what kind of sweeteners you use!